church group camp

 about

-CrossRoads church group weeks are designed for church or community groups to experience the summer camp program together.
+CrossRoads Church Group Weeks are designed for church or community groups to experience the summer camp program together.
 Groups stay in cabins together and churches provide their own adult chaperones.

-July 15-19: Church group week for campers ages 8-17
+July 6-10, 2026: Church Group Week for campers ages 8-17

 Chaperones